-HISPANIC/LATINO SUPPORT SERVICES
+HISPANIC/LATINO AFFAIRS

-Our office helps Latino students to connect on both the Blue Ash and Clifton campuses through a variety of programs and events throughout the year.
-From the annual Latino student welcome event at the start of the semester to our SABER mentoring program, Latinos en Acción student identity group and social gatherings, there is something for everyone.
-We are available to support first-generation students through the college admissions process, and offer campus visits in the Spanish language for families.
+Hispanic/Latino Affairs helps Latino students connect on campus through a variety of programs and events throughout the year.
+From the annual Latino student welcome event at the start of the semester to leadership workshops and monthly social gatherings, there is something for every student to get involved and become a member of the UCBA family.